 His favorite part of the fire service is helping others and constantly learning.

 Captain Saucier has been in the fire service for over three decades, and joined White River Township Fire Department in 2006.
 He currently serves at Station 53 House Captain and brings a wealth of experience and knowledge to the department.
 Captain Saucier also has an outstanding list of previous roles supported at several departments.
 His journey with the fire service began at Fort Fairfield, Maine Fire Department Volunteer firefighter, 1986-1992.
 He was a part time firefighter at Perry-Clear Creek Fire Department, 1992-1997.
-He was also a career firefighter for the City of Franklin Fire Department, 1996-2006.
-He is currently the Fire Chief at New Whiteland Fire Department, and has been with the department since 2018.
+He was a career firefighter for the City of Franklin Fire Department, 1996-2006. and has been with this department since 2006.

 The fire service is a major part of Captain Saucier's family as one of his three sons is a career firefighter.
 He enjoys spending time with his wife of over 27 years and their sons.
 His favorite part of being in the fire service is "being who they want us to be".
 Every child looks up to firefighters so each one should be what they see.
 Also the ability for a crew to be able to fix almost every problem.